Level Designer

 -

 Designing property cards and board integration: The property cards added complexity, requiring unique artwork, pricing, and values to be tied directly to the game.
-Assigned each card a corresponding space and number on the board, so that when a player landed on a space, they would receive the card, with only its value assigned initially.
+So I assigned each card to a corresponding space and number on the board, so that when a player landed on a space, they would receive the card, with only its value assigned initially.

 -